 So Many “More Important” Things to do Than Sleep

-I know it can be hard to cultivate a good night’s sleep when you’re trying to enjoy your summer, study for class, go to work, or even attend class for that matter.
+I know it can be hard to cultivate a good night’s sleep when you’re trying to enjoy your days off, study for class, go to work, or even attend class for that matter.
 It’s hard to find time to do anything!
 Where is the time for yourself?

 Beating Jet Lag

 If the university you will be attending is in a different time zone, make sure that you slowly acclimate yourself to the time change before classes start.
 Go to sleep 10 – 15 minutes earlier each night until you are on the same time zone as your college.

 If you are going to be in a time zone more than eight hours different than you are currently accustomed to, then at least work your way up to two or three hours away from your normal bedtime.
 That way, when you arrive on campus it won’t be such a shock to your system.
 Hopefully, the jet lag won’t be too bad either.

 Enjoy Your Daytime More